-- 4,437 children (from 566 families) were able to safely reunite after being in foster care.
+- 315 children reunited with their families after being in foster care.

 Nationally, about half of children (49%) who leave foster care each year are safely reunited with their birth families.
 It is our goal to help children achieve a safe, permanent home as quickly as possible when reunification can occur.
 If reintegration with the child’s birth family is not possible, we then seek a loving adoptive family.

 Read Some Heartwarming Family Reunification Stories

 Check out some of the successful family reunification stories we have been honored to be a part of:

 - Ex-Marine Dad and Stigmatized Mom Learn Parenting Skills

 - Single Father Works Hard to Safely Reunite Family [VIDEO]

 - Overcoming Challenges, Parents Work to Reunify with Children after Foster Care

 - Single Mom Gains Confidence, Learns Healthy Skills to Safely Reunite Family [VIDEO]

 Learn more about our Strengthening Families Program and our in-home family services which include family preservation, family reunification, family therapy, skill-building and more.
 If you want to directly support families facing serious challenges, consider joining the KVC team!
 We’re hiring for critical roles serving children and families throughout Kansas.